Skip to main content

 Redefine Your Career

 As a corps member in Appalachia, you’ll receive salary and benefits from the school district, charter school, or pre-K center where you work.
 You’ll be paid the same as other beginning teachers working for the same employer.
-Salaries for new teachers in Appalachia start at $32,000.
+Salaries for new teachers in Appalachia start between $32,000 and $38,000.

 As a full-time TFA teacher, you are entitled to medical benefits through your school or district.
 Plans and costs vary, depending on where you teach.
-Read more on salary and benefits.
+Read more on salary, benefits, and cost of living in Appalachia.

 You may also be eligible for additional financial incentives exclusively available to TFA corps members.
 Learn more about financial aid, including transitional funding packages.